COMP2041/docker-osm-sydney/README.md

 `docker run -p 5243:5243 comp2041/osm-sydney`

-then access by  db client, for example run this in another window to print all sydney supermarkets:
+then access by  db client

+Or run this to use psql in the same container to print all supermarkets in Sydney:

 `docker run comp2041/osm-sydney psql -h 127.0.0.1 -U postgres osm_sydney --command "select name, place, ST_X(ST_Transform(way, 4326)), ST_X (ST_Transform(way, 4326)) from planet_osm_point where shop='supermarket' order by name;"`